PRS Mont Liggins Early Career Award

 - have been awarded PhD / MD within the last 5 years: OR, received professional vocational qualification within the past 5 years AND be enrolled in an MD / PhD

-- present research that is aligned with the disciplines of neonatology, basic science or obstetrics (note that the awardee does not need to be from one of these disciplines, but the research presented must align with one of these disciplines)
+- present research that is aligned with the disciplines of neonatology, discovery science or obstetrics (note that the awardee does not need to be from one of these disciplines, but the research presented must align with one of these disciplines)

 - have not received the PSANZ-PRS Mont Liggins Early Career Award previously